sworrl/HFGCSpy/README.md

 The setup.sh script automates the entire installation process.

 One-Line Install
-To install HFGCSpy on your Raspberry Pi:
+To install HFGCSpy on your Raspberry Pi, run the following command in your terminal.
+This command will download the setup.sh script to a temporary location and execute it with root privileges.

-curl -fsSL https://raw.githubusercontent.com/sworrl/HFGCSpy/main/setup.sh | sudo bash -s -- --install
+sudo curl -o /tmp/setup.sh -fsSL https://raw.githubusercontent.com/sworrl/HFGCSpy/main/setup.sh && sudo chmod +x /tmp/setup.sh && sudo /tmp/setup.sh --install

 During installation, the script will:

 Update system packages and install necessary dependencies (Git, Python3, Apache2, rtl-sdr tools, etc.).

-Ask for your preferred application and web UI installation directories (defaults: /opt/hfgcspy and /var/www/html/hfgcspy).
+Prompt for desired application and web UI installation directories (defaults: /opt/hfgcspy and /var/www/html/hfgcspy).
+You can accept the defaults by pressing Enter.

 Blacklist conflicting DVB-T kernel modules (requires a reboot for full effect).